 History of the Mountain Interstate Foreign Language Association

 Established in 1951 as the Mountain Interstate Foreign Language Conference (MIFLC) (www.miflc.com), the Mountain Interstate Foreign Language Association (MIFLA) is an organization of teachers, scholars, and graduate students dedicated to the advancement of literary, linguistic, and pedagogical scholarship in foreign languages.
-It provides participants with a forum in which to exchange ideas and to advance the cause of teaching and research in the states of Alabama, Georgia, Kentucky, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.
-Today, its annual convention draws between 200 and 250 academic professionals from the United States and abroad for a three-day program featuring nearly 70 sessions as well as other events, including workshops, plenary sessions, social gatherings, a banquet and book displays.
+It provides a forum for members to exchange ideas and advance the cause of teaching and research in the states of Alabama, Georgia, Kentucky, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.
+Today, the annual MIFLC draws approximately 200-250 academic professionals from the United States and abroad for a three-day program in October featuring nearly 70 sessions as well as other events, including workshops, plenary sessions, social gatherings, a banquet and book displays.

-The first meeting of the then-MIFLC took place on September 29-30, 1951 in Pikeville College (now the University of Pikeville), Kentucky.
+The first MIFLC took place on September 29-30, 1951 in Pikeville College (now the University of Pikeville), Kentucky.
 At its inception, the Conference included the states of Kentucky, Tennessee, Virginia, West Virginia and North Carolina.
 By 1969, the Conference, which had started with a membership of approximately 40, had grown to 110 members with 35 universities and colleges represented.

 In 1974, with Dr. Gastón Fernández presiding, the Conference was hosted by Clemson University.
 At this time, the association of MIFLC enjoyed more than 100 members, and there were 200 registered conference participants from 70 different colleges and universities.
 The main focus of the three-day program was the reading of over 100 papers on a variety of topics related to literature, language and teaching techniques in the field of foreign languages, both ancient and modern.

 In 1976, the Conference reached new milestones with the presidency of Dr. Justo C. Ulloa of Virginia Tech University.
-This 26th annual meeting was held at the Continuing Education Center on Virginia Tech’s campus.
-Almost 300 official registrants were in attendance, representing approximately 100 colleges and universities in the United States and several universities abroad.
-The program consisted chiefly of the reading of 175 papers on subjects of a literary, linguistic and pedagogical nature.
-One of the highlights of the conference was, in addition to the memorable banquet, the music presented by W. James Glazebrook, violinist, and Kent A. Holliday, pianist.
-Dr. Emir Rodriguez Monegal, Yale University Professor, spoke on the subject “Metamorphoses of Calibán.”
-At this Conference, Dr. Gastón Fernández Cárdenas was named MIFLC Secretary-Treasurer.
+This 26th annual meeting was held at the Continuing Education Center on Virginia Tech’s campus with almost 300 official registrants in attendance, representing approximately 100 colleges and universities in the United States and several universities abroad.
+The program mainly consisted of the reading of 175 papers on literature, linguistics and pedagogy, and one the highlights of the conference was, in addition to the memorable banquet, the music presented by W. James Glazebrook, violinist, and Kent A. Holliday, pianist.
+Dr. Emir Rodriguez Monegal, Professor of Yale University, gave his keynote address “Metamorphoses of Calibán.”
+Also during the Conference, Dr. Gastón Fernández Cárdenas was named MIFLC Secretary-Treasurer.

 In 1977, during the presidency of Dr. Manuel L. Suárez, the Conference, held on the campus of East Tennessee University, reached new records with 335 official registrants, 237 papers read, and 45 working sessions.
 During the business meeting at this annual gathering, the need to reorganize the programs and procedures for selection of future sites for the conference was discussed.
 Henceforth, the conference garnered continued success and the numbers of annual registrants stabilized.

-In 1990, during the presidency of Dr. Leonor A. Ulloa, of Radford University, the Executive Committee approved the president’s proposal to establish, develop and publish a scholarly journal that would become the primary tool of diffusion of the best presentations from the annual meetings of MIFLC.
+In 1990, during the presidency of Dr. Leonor A. Ulloa of Radford University, the Executive Committee approved the president’s proposal to establish, develop and publish a scholarly journal that would become the primary vehicle for disseminating the best presentations from the annual MIFLC meetings.
 Today, MIFLC Review publishes critical studies on modern languages and literature as well as interdisciplinary, comparative, linguistic, and pedagogical essays based on works read at the conference.
 MIFLC Review is indexed in the MLA International Bibliography and is a member of the Council of Editors of Learned Journals.

-In 1993, Dr. Leonor Ulloa designed MIFLC’s current logo, which was officially adopted for all future annual conference programs.
+In 1993, Dr. Leonor Ulloa designed MIFLC’s current logo, which was officially adopted for all future annual conference programs, and eventually approved as a registered trademark in 2019.
 It was also determined at the 1993 business meeting that beginning with the 1994 annual conference, programs should be standardized, including an index with participants’ names in alphabetical order, names of institutions, and the inclusion of e-mail addresses.

 In 1996, during the 46th meeting of MIFLC in Wilmington, NC, Dr. Justo Ulloa was named Assistant Secretary-Treasurer.
-In 1997, Dr. Terry Mount of UNC-Wilmington proposed to investigate the possibility of modifying the Constitution and Bylaws in order to include the states of Georgia and Alabama as official states represented by the conference.
+In 1997, Dr. Terry Mount of UNC-Wilmington proposed to investigate the possibility of modifying the Constitution and Bylaws in order to include Georgia and Alabama as official states represented by the conference.
 MIFLC had grown since its inception, and many conference participants were representing these states.
-The eventual proposal was approved.
+Dr. Mount’s proposal was approved.

 In 2005, at the 55th Annual Meeting, presided by Dr. M. Stanley Whitley and hosted by Wake Forest University in NC, Dr. Leonor A. Ulloa presented during the business meeting a project to amend and update the MIFLC Constitution and Bylaws.
 An ad hoc committee was nominated and approved with Dr. M. Stanley Whitley, Dr. Gastón Fernández, and Dr. Leonor A. Ulloa as members to revise and present a final draft version of the Constitutions and Bylaws for consideration at the 2006 MIFLC business annual meeting.
 The revised Constitution and Bylaws were approved during the MIFLC business meetings held in 2006 and 2007 at James Madison University and Virginia Tech, respectively.